 You probably already know there is a great demand for online courses, but did you know that nearly 7 million college students have taken online classes? 🤔 Plus, that was before a worldwide pandemic hit!
 A few trends should compel you to start your own online school.

 Providing people with easy access to high-caliber online education is crucial to ensuring their preparedness for the future and expanding their potential for advancement.
-Retraining, or upskilling, has become a focal point for many businesses and individuals to address this problem. 📈 Sixty-six percent of businesses polled in a report believe they will see a return on their investment in employee upskilling and reskilling within a year.
+Retraining, or upskilling, has become a focal point for many businesses and individuals to address this problem. 📈 81% of businesses polled in a report by World Economic Forum consider investing in learning on the job as the primary workforce strategy for the upcoming years (2023-2027).
+Whereas, an online school is likely to be one of the institutions to provide different levels of training and courses.

 Even though it might seem hard to figure out how to start an online school, teaching from home is a cheap way to start a career in education.
 Here’s a list of the most important things you’ll need to do to start a successful teaching business.